-It moved to 'proving' how ridiculous the 'Hot Content' list was by voting up items of questionable value.
+The complaints then moved to 'proving' how ridiculous the 'Hot Content' list was by voting up items of questionable value.

-What the group in the forum had sought to do was embarrass the site.
-Have someone step in and moderate, Have Hot Content be not the crud they were elevating, but have it be the best that was published in the past 24 hours, or the best there was.
+Make the step of having the articles found in Hot Content be not their created crud, but be the best articles published in the past 24 hours, or the best there was.

 This was not what happened.